 Dividends vs. Digital Assets

-Cryptocurrencies, like Bitcoin and Ethereum, can go up in value, but they don't give you regular money like dividends from stocks.
+Cryptocurrencies, like Ethereum, can go up in value, but they don't give you regular money like dividends from stocks.
 Their worth depends on how much people want them and speculative trading, not steady payments like solid stocks.

-Switching from digital wallets to using cryptocurrencies for everyday buying and selling is a tricky job to make them widely used.
+Imagine someone owning cryptocurrencies for everyday buying and selling is a tricky job to make them widely used.
 Let's explore why this is going on and why some investors find it worrying.

 1. Tech Complications: Using cryptocurrency is complicated for most people because it involves many steps, private keys, and QR codes.
 This complexity makes it hard for regular consumers to get into it.